 2. Register/ Find a Taxpayer / GST Practitioner

 This helps the user register as a GST Practitioner or a taxpayer under GST.
-Also, it provides a search tool to find a taxpayer or locate a GST practitioner.
+Additionally, it offers a search tool to locate a taxpayer or find a GST practitioner.

 3. Popular Help Topics